 There have been three iterations of the Cyclone II Multicomp boards:

-- Multicomp Cyclone II-C - A 3rd revision of the Cyclone II board (10cm x 10cm) currently (December 2015) under development on the RBC Forums.
+- Multicomp Cyclone II-C - A 3rd revision of the Cyclone II board (10cm x 10cm) developed by Jame Moxham (Dr Acula) to a specification that evolved through discussions in the RBC Forums in December 2015.

 - Multicomp Cyclone II-B - The 2nd revision of the Cyclone II board (10cm x 16cm).